c-valeria-mj/techBasics1-finalProject-valeriamj/Documentation.md

 > That, however is not the focus of out game.
 No! the main focus is to romance some people and find love.

 > [!IMPORTANT]
-> **I had to change the main goal to romaning the dragon only because making NPCs proved too difficult :(**
+> **I had to change the main goal to romancing the dragon only because making NPCs proved too difficult :(**

 ## Roadmap
 The Initial Idea, broken down into (mostly) achievable goals.